-Before we get into 6 ways to grow your self-esteem, let me ask you one seemingly random question.
+Before we get into the six ways to grow your self-esteem, let me ask you one seemingly random question.

 The question is simple.

-The only rule here is you answer it with Yes or No right away without thinking.
+The only rule here is that you answer it with yes or no right away, without thinking.

 Here’s the question:

-Now think about the implication of your answer for a moment.
+Now think about the implications of your answer for a moment.

 Because your straight answer will tell you if you have healthy self-esteem.